-It’s best if you consult with your baby’s doctor about how to treat constipation.
+Consult with your baby’s doctor about how to treat constipation!
 This is especially important, since the constipation could be the result of an underlying medical condition, like an illness or a food allergy.

 - Offer high-fiber “P” foods.
 Fruits and vegetables are full of fiber, so try working more of those into your baby’s diet.
 And it just so happens that some of the highest-fiber fruits and veggies start with the letter “P”: pears, peaches, plums, prunes, and peas.
 You can serve these to your baby alone or mixed into other foods, like cereal.

-- Apply some Vaseline.
-You can apply a small amount of petroleum jelly to your baby’s anus; that may help keep the tissue from tearing when she poops.
+- Apply some ointment.
+You can apply a small amount of ointment or salve to your baby’s anus.
+This will lubricate and help keep the tissue from tearing when she poops.